10 Celebrities Who Support Native American Rights

 Johnny Cash is yet another of the celebrities who support Native American rights who had some Native blood in him.
 Cherokee, to be exact.
 That fact, along with a strong sense of justice, provides fuel for the passion that pervades the album that almost ruined his career: “Bitter Tears”.

-Cash received a lot of flak for making the record, but stuck his neck out even farther when he learned of a shadowy boycott against the record and its single, “The Ballad of Ira Hayes,” about the Pima Indian who helped raise the flag on Iwo Jima, then died a disillusioned alcoholic at 32.
-Cash took out a full page ad in Billboard magazine in protest, and wrote: “D.J.’s – station managers – owners, etc., where are your guts?
-Ira Hayes’ is strong medicine.
-So is Rochester, Harlem, Birmingham and Vietnam,” he said of cites with racial tension and struggles, and the war that was beginning to tear apart the nation.
+Cash received a lot of flak for making the record.
+But he stuck his neck out even farther when he learned of a boycott against the song, “The Ballad of Ira Hayes.”
+This is about a Pima Indian who helped raise the flag on Iwo Jima, then died a disillusioned alcoholic at 32.
+Cash took out a full page ad in Billboard magazine in protest.

 10. Marlon Brando